stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 greed and inward blasphemy, and had smiled gently when all the New-Yorkers he knew scoffed at his experiment in police work.
 They had been very witty and cynical, deriding his fantastic pursuit of unknowable mysteries and assuring him that in these days New York held nothing but cheapness and vulgarity.
-One of them had wagered him a heavy sum that he could not&mdash;despite many poignant things to his credit in the   Dublin Review  &mdash;even write a truly interesting story of New York low life; and now, looking back, he perceived that cosmic irony had justified the prophet&rsquo;s words while secretly confuting their flippant meaning.
-The horror, as glimpsed at last, could not make a story&mdash;for like the book cited by Poe&rsquo;s German authority, &ldquo;es l&auml;sst sich nicht lesen  &mdash;it does not permit itself to be read.&rdquo;
+One of them had wagered him a heavy sum that he could not--despite many poignant things to his credit in the   Dublin Review  --even write a truly interesting story of New York low life; and now, looking back, he perceived that cosmic irony had justified the prophet's words while secretly confuting their flippant meaning.
+The horror, as glimpsed at last, could not make a story--for like the book cited by Poe's German authority, "es l&auml;sst sich nicht lesen  --it does not permit itself to be read. "

     II.